nicole-numfocus/pandas-czi/proposal.md

 unrepresented minority, with mentorship provided by the pandas maintaiers.
 This project primarily requires experience with *using* pandas, NumPy, and related libraries, rather that deep knowledge of pandas' internals.

+See [Documentation Validation](#documentation-validation-1) for how we plan to achieve this goal.

 ## Performance Monitoring